 Detailed information about neighbourhood planning can be found at http://mycommunityrights.org.uk/my-community-rights/ Click on the following links for examples of neighbourhood plans that reference allotments Exeter St James, Thame and Cringleford

 Register your site as an Asset of Community Value, If a site is registered, the registration listing lasts for five years.
 If during that time the owner wishes to sell the land, they must inform the council and the group (that requested the listing) of the planned sale.
 The group then has six weeks to confirm that it wishes to be treated as a potential bidder.
 If it does so, the group has six months to raise the finance.
 Click here for a list of some of the sites that have been listed as Assets of Community value.

-Click here to go to an article by the Ministry of Housing, Communities and Local Government (MHCLG) about community rights in relation to allotments.
+Click here to go to an article by the Department for Levelling Up, Housing & Communities about community rights in relation to allotments.

-Allotment Disposal: As part of the Government policy criteria on disposal, the newly issued guidelines from the Ministry of Housing, Communities and Local Government (MHCLG) advise that councils who are considering selling allotment land are obliged to seek the opinion of the National Allotment Society.
+Allotment Disposal: As part of the Government policy criteria on disposal, the newly issued guidelines from the Department for Levelling Up, Housing & Communities advise that councils who are considering selling allotment land are obliged to seek the opinion of the National Allotment Society.
 Our views will be considered by the Secretary of State but will not be conclusive as to whether consent is granted or not.

 Consultation with the National Allotment Society is likely to be more constructive when it is done at the point disposal is being considered as an option, as the National Allotment Society can advise councils on a number of matters including possible alternatives.
 We would also encourage councils to consult with us before obtaining councillors’ agreement to the proposed disposal application.

 If disposal is granted the Society can act on the sites' behalf to make sure that any alternative provision is adequate and meets the statutory requirements around size, distance from original site and accessibility.